 You can bid for properties in any of the following ways -

 - by telephoning 01482 300 300 (Monday 8am to 5pm, Thursday and Friday 8am to 7pm, and Saturday 9am to 1pm)

 - by emailing email@example.com

-- by text to 07795 563 000 with your registration number, name and the property references of the properties you wish to bid for
+- by text to 07795 563 000.
+Your text must start with bid (followed by a space) and then give your housing application reference number, name and the property references of the properties you wish to bid for example -

 - in person at any customer service centre or information point

 Find your nearest customer service centre or information point

 With the exception of bids by text message, you must always give us your full name, date of birth and reference number.
 Please also tell us the reference numbers and addresses of the properties you wish to bid on.

 Each property advert clearly states when the deadline for bidding is.
 Please check each advert as deadlines are not always the same, especially around public holidays.
 We cannot accept bids after the deadline so please make sure we receive them in time.

 Find out where we advertise our available council homes